Tuesday, September 14, 2010

 Hiroshima Castle, Hiroshima:

-The A-Bomb Dome, Hiroshima, one of the few structures that survived the fateful bombing of the city:
+The A-Bomb Dome, Hiroshima, one of the few structures that survived the fateful bombing of the city

-Hiroshima before and after 8:15 A.M., August 6, 1945:
+Hiroshima before and after 8:15 AM, August 6, 1945

-Paper cranes sent by kids all over the world in memory of Sadako (a little girl who was one of the many unfortunate victims of the lethal post-explosion radiation):
+Paper cranes sent by kids all over the world in memory of Sadako (a little girl who was one of the many unfortunate victims of the lethal post-explosion radiation)

-The five-story pagoda near Itsukushima shrine:
+The five-story pagoda behind the shrine

+The highest point on this island is the peak of Mount Misen, which can be accessed via a ropeway, followed by a long and tedious hike.
 The actual view is simply ethereal and no camera can do justice to it.
 Uncountably many little islands are visible in the misty horizon.
 The mist makes it all the more surreal.
 Unfortunately, this is the best my Powershot could do.

 5 comments: